You’re ready to move from daydreaming about starting your own social agency to making plans for it.

 Will you offer paid social media advertising?
 How will you bill for that?
 Will you also provide the content, images, and videos?

 Will you work with clients on their strategy, branding, and positioning?
-This includes competitor research, positioning, branding, content strategy, and social media planning.
+This includes competitor and market research, positioning, branding, content strategy, and social media planning.